-Ingvar Matsson, PhD +46 8 700 9349 ingvar.matsson@swedbank.se Maria Gillholm +46 8 700 9153 maria.gillholm@swedbank.se

-Nya SFF credit risk profile
+Ingvar Matsson, PhD +46 8 700 9349 ingvar.matsson@swedbank.se Maria Gillholm +46 8 700 9153 maria.gillholm@swedbank.se nSFF credit risk profile

 Our rating view of BBB+ reflects the combination of owners' (sponsors') underlying credit strength and the credit risk enhancements as defined by the structure itself and the various restrictions and covenants that apply to it.
-To a large extent, Nya SFF (nSFF) mirrors the proven and resilient structure of SFF.
-Our outlook is stable.
-Note that the rating only refers to the issue (bond) rating, as this is a structured deal.
+To a large extent, nSFF mirrors the proven and resilient structure of SFF.
+Our outlook for the rating is stable.
+Note that the rating refers to both the company (nSFF) and the bond issue in this case.